Restless legs syndrome is an urge to move your legs due to uncomfortable and unpleasant sensations in them.

 - RLS is a common cause of sleep problems and daytime sleepiness.

-What is restless legs syndrome
+What is restless legs syndrome (RLS)?

-- Restless legs syndrome is a condition in which you have a unpleasant feeling or sensation, usually in the calves of the legs, that results in a strong, uncontrollable urge to move your legs.
+RLS is a condition in which you have an unpleasant feeling or sensation, usually in the calves of your legs, that results in a strong, uncontrollable urge to move your legs.

 - Both legs may be affected or one may be worse than the other.

-- You may also get an uncomfortable or tingling sensation such as "pins and needles," prickling, pulling, or crawling.
+- You may also get an uncomfortable or tingling sensation such as 'pins and needles', prickling, pulling or crawling.

 - These feelings begin about 15 minutes after you lie down to sleep or to relax or when you have not moved for long periods, such as when travelling in a car or airplane.